-2014-2017 BA in Fine Art Media and Visual Culture, National College of Art and Design, Thomas Street, D4.
+2014 - 2017 First Class Honours in BA in Fine Art Media and Visual Culture, National College of Art and Design, Thomas Street, Dublin 8.

 2019 MFA Graduate exhibition, The National College of Art and Design, Dublin.